c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 Mode         LastWriteTime          Length   Name
 ----         -------------------    ------   ----
--a----       08-Jun-20     17:04    1886     CELESTINSB.mof
+-a----       08-Jun-20     17:04    1886     CYB00356.mof
 ```
-**Congratulation!** you've compiled your first DSC Configuration.
+**Congratulation!** you've compiled your first DSC Configuration, notice the generated `CYB00356.mof` file,  since we explicitely set the target node to be the localhost `$env:COMPUTERNAME` in the **Node** block in the DSC configuration, then the compiled **MOF** file name will be the name of the **target_node_name.MOF**

 {:.box-warning}
 If when you run your command line you welcome  with an error saying ***'Cassini : The term 'Cassini' is not recognized as the name of a cmdlet, function, script file, or operable program.'***
-then that's mean the configuration is not in memory to fix this, select your authored configuration and load it to memory first then re-run your command.
+then that's mean the configuration was not loaded in memory to fix this, select with your mouse your authored configuration and load it into memory and then re-run your command.